-At the Invictus Games Sydney 2018, competitors from 18 nations will compete in ten different adaptive sports; archery, athletics, indoor rowing, powerlifting, road cycling, sailing, sitting volleyball, swimming, wheelchair basketball and wheelchair rugby.
+At the Invictus Games Sydney 2018, competitors from 18 nations will contest medals in 11 adaptive sports; archery, athletics, indoor rowing, Jaguar Land Rover Driving Challenge, powerlifting, road cycling, sailing, sitting volleyball, swimming, wheelchair basketball and wheelchair rugby.
+There will also be a Golf Open presented by ISPS Handa and wheelchair tennis competition.

 These adaptive sports closely resemble the standard sports but with some modifications to the rules and equipment to better meet the needs of the competitors.